nebius/pysdk/README.md

 ### Recent breaking changes:

-#### Version 0.2.74 -> 0.3.0
+#### Migration from 0.2.x to 0.3.x

+In version 0.3.0, we introduced a small breaking change aimed at improving the authorization process:
-Moved authorization options to direct request argument.
+- Moved authorization options to direct request argument
-Removed `nebius.aio.authorization.options.options_to_metadata`.
+- Removed `nebius.aio.authorization.options.options_to_metadata`
-Removed metadata cleanup, as it is not used.
+- Removed metadata cleanup, as it is not used

-Old:
+<= 0.2.74
 ```python
 from nebius.aio.authorization.options import options_to_metadata
 service.request(